udda/multiload-ng/README.md

 # Multiload-ng

 ## Overview
 Multiload-ng is a modern graphical system monitor.
-It's a near-complete rewrite of the good old GNOME multiload applet.
+It's a near-complete rewrite of the good old GNOME multiload applet, that aims to support *every* existing panel.

 It supports the following panels:
 - XFCE (*xfce4-panel*)